dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

 **Changelog**

+* 8.0.5 Refactored to use revamped folder structure
 * 7.0.0 Add clarity for Dehub/Production for authentication
 * 6.0.0 Support Service Connection based Authentication
 * 5.2.0 Updated to work on Hosted Windows Agents